Lie Detection Methods FAQ's

 What’s the main usage of EyeDetect?

 EyeDetect is used to pre-screen job candidates and conduct periodic evaluations of current employees and it can be used for diagnostic, single-issue testing.
 Tests measure participation in theft, fraud, money laundering, bribes, drug use, identity theft, violent crimes, and receipt of inappropriate benefits at work.
-EyeDetect can also be used by countries to screen refugees and visa applicants, especially for the purpose of identifying those with ties to terrorism.
+EyeDetect can be used by governments to screen refugees and visa applicants, especially for the purpose of identifying those with ties to terrorism.
 It can also be used for parolee and offender screening, as well as others that may pose a threat to communities.
 And, it can be used in conducting criminal or civil case investigations.

 Can I get my spouse, partner or fiancée to take an EyeDetect exam?